bakercms/BakerCMS-Plugins/users/readme.txt

-Users Plugin for Hotaru CMS
+Users Plugin for Baker CMS
 --------------------------------
 Created by: Nick Ramsay